HSchmale16/UsefulScripts/readme.md

 # Licience
 You may use these scripts in any way you want for free.
 However, you may not claim authorship or ownership of these scripts.
 Copyright is retained by the author.
+Additionally, there is no warranty whatsoever for these script.